jasoben/DogbearHandymanWebsite/content/en/homepage/about-me.md

 ![](/images/ursa.jpg)
 Ursa with two of her favorite things: a ball, and life-giving water (listed in order of importance, of course)

+### Become a client

+If you would like to become a new client, please fill out this brief form to let us know your needs.
+We give free estimates after an initial visit.

+<a href="https://airtable.com/appA0YZgne3IHqodd/pagvpDyI3X7sKzGBU/form" class="btn-green">Submit new client request form</a> <br/><br/>

+Existing clients please contact us via the contact info we shared with you.

+We reserve some work slots for community members who might benefit from hourly rates on a sliding scale.
+If you would benefit from those rates, please mention this when filling out the new client form.